-Baked Chicken and Vegetables (BRAT Diet Dinner)
+Baked Chicken and Vegetables Recipe (BRAT Diet Dinner)

 Who doesn’t love a nicely wrapped foil packet that’s filled with so much flavor?
 Especially when it takes less than an hour to make.